-Do you know the electroplating process of metal eyeglasses?
+Do you know the plated process of metal eyeglasses?

 22-08-23 15:51:53 By Bestsea eyewear

-According to the material of eyewear, it can be divided into metal eyewear, acetate eyewear,buffalo horn glasses and wood eyewear.
+According to the material of eyewear, it can be divided into metal eyewear, acetate eyewear,buffalo horn glasses and wooden glasses.
 Among them, the vast majority of metal glasses are electroplated and colored, and only a small part are not electroplated.
 Do you know the electroplating process of metal eyeglasses?

 Electroplating is the process of using the principle of electrolysis to coat a thin layer of other metals or alloys on the surface of certain metals, thereby preventing metal oxidation (such as rust), improving wear resistance, electrical conductivity, light reflection, corrosion resistance ( copper sulfate, etc.) and enhance aesthetics.
 The outer layer of many metal eyeglasses will have electroplating process.